7 Theatre Resume Examples [& Templates]

 Plus sign

-Other sections to add (Optional)
+Are there other sections to add (Optional)?

 Depending on your career path, these extra sections can add more weight to your resume: